Fire and rescue services

 Israeli authorities may open temporary additional checkpoints in the West Bank or close crossings to the West Bank on local holidays or due to security incidents.

 Israeli security/military operations occur in the West Bank.
-There has been an increase in Israeli security operations since March 2022, including intensive operations in refugee camps.
-If you’re in the West Bank during military action or civil unrest, stay in a safe place indoors, away from windows.
+There's been an increase in Israeli security operations in the northern West Bank since January, including intensive operations in refugee camps.
+If you're in the West Bank during Israeli military action, stay in a safe place indoors, away from windows.
 Monitor the media for information.

 Authorities impose strict security measures after terrorist attacks.
 These may severely affect the movement of Palestinians, including Australian dual nationals.